Bibliography

 For more information, you can consult:

-🔗 the national platform for the publication of greenhouse gas emission assessmentsarrow-up-right by ADEME.
+🔗 the national platform for the publication of greenhouse gas emission assessmentsarrow-up-right of ADEME.

 🔗 the BEGES-R methodarrow-up-right